Sky Landscape Artist of the Year 2023: everything you need to know

 It's really refreshing to see the wide range of materials used by the artists, from paints to textile art and linocut printing.

-Artists who were not selected as contestants have a second chance to get involved by competing as a wild card alongside 50 others.
+Artists who were not selected as contestants had a second chance to get involved by competing as a wild card alongside 50 others.
 The wild card artists are often hugely talented too and we loved seeing their work.
 The judges assessed their work nominating one best wild-card artist each week, picking their favourite to go through to the semi-final.

 Set the scene with our acrylic landscape tutorial